 Your lawsuit will begin when you file the necessary paperwork with the court.
-This must be done before the statute of limitations expires.
+This must be done before the statute of limitations in Illinois expires.
 Any negotiations that you have with a potential defendant, a defendant’s attorney, or an insurance company prior to filing the correct paperwork with the court will not begin your claim.

-Accordingly, it is important to talk to an experienced personal injury lawyer as soon as possible who can make sure that your case is filed correctly and on time so that you can protect your recovery.
+Accordingly, it is important to talk to an Illinois personal injury lawyer as soon as possible who can make sure that your case is filed correctly and on time so that you can protect your recovery.

 How to Start Your Case